-In this lecture, Thomas Cottier addresses the current role of the World Trade Organization (WTO), its relationship to preferential trade agreements, in particular the Trans-Pacific Partnership and the emerging Transatlantic Trade and Investment Partnership between the United States and European Union, which all rely upon WTO disciplines.
+In this lecture, Thomas Cottier addresses the current role of the World Trade Organization (WTO) and its relationship to preferential trade agreements, in particular the Trans-Pacific Partnership and the emerging Transatlantic Trade and Investment Partnership between the United States and European Union, all of which rely on WTO disciplines.

-Cottier, who is emeritus professor at the University of Bern and former managing director of the World Trade Institute, looks at the WTO and these agreements forming a system of common law of international trade and draws conclusions for the future architecture of dispute settlement and for a future agenda of negotiations at the WTO, focussing on regulatory issues in different sectors and combining goods, services, intellectual property, competition and investment rules.
+Cottier, who is emeritus professor at the University of Bern and former managing director of the World Trade Institute, sees the WTO and these agreements forming a system of common law of international trade.
+He draws conclusions for the future architecture of dispute settlement and for a future agenda of negotiations at the WTO, focusing on regulatory issues in different sectors and combining goods, services, intellectual property, competition and investment rules.

 From September to May each year, the CIGI Speaker Series are presented on important international topics to raise public awareness and understanding on a variety of current global issues.
 This series features some of the most prominent and acclaimed figures in their respective areas of global governance.

 For media inquiries, usage rights or other questions please contact CIGI.